Note on disjoint faces in simple topological graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{main}}

-Our proof is based on a phenomenon of simple topological graphs discovered by Fulek and Ruiz-Vargas \cite{fulek2013topological,ruiz2015empty}.
+Our proof is based on a phenomenon of simple topological graphs discovered by Fulek and Ruiz-Vargas~\cite{fulek2013topological,ruiz2015empty}.

-\begin{lemma}[Fulek--Ruiz-Vargas] Suppose $G$ is a complete simple topological graph, $H$ is a plane connected subgraph, and $v$ is a vertex of $G$ not in $H$, then there exist at least two edges between $v$ and the vertices of $H$ that do not cross $H$. \end{lemma}
+\begin{lemma}[Fulek--Ruiz-Vargas] Let $G$ be a complete simple topological graph.
+If $H \subset G$ is a plane connected subgraph and $v\in G$ is a vertex not in $H$, then there exist at least two edges between $v$ and the vertices of $H$ that do not cross $H$. \end{lemma}

 The following lemma is the key to our proof.
-It has been essentially proven (using Lemma~\ref{interior}) by Hubard and Suk~\cite{HS} except for some small cases.
+It is essentially proven by Hubard and Suk~\cite{HS}.

-\begin{lemma} Suppose $G$ is a complete simple topological graph and $C \subset G$ is a plane $k$-cycle, if the face $F$ enclosed by $C$ contains at least $6k$ vertices of $G$ in its interior, then $G$ generates a $4$-face that lies inside $F$. \end{lemma} \begin{proof}[Proof Sketch] When $k=3$, Lemma~\ref{interior} obviously guarantees a $4$-face inside $F$ as long as $F$ contains $1$ vertex of $G$.
-When $k\geq 5$, Lemma~3.4 in \cite{HS} states that if $F$ contains more than $6(k-4)$ vertices, then $G$ generates a $4$-face inside $F$.
-This implies what we want.
+\begin{lemma} Let $G$ be a complete simple topological graph and $C \subset G$ be a plane $k$-cycle.
+If the face $F$ enclosed by $C$ contains at least $6k$ vertices of $G$ in its interior, then $G$ generates a $4$-face that lies inside (and different from) $F$. \end{lemma} \begin{proof}[Proof Sketch] When $k=3$, $F$ contains at least one vertex $v$ of $G$, and Lemma~\ref{interior} guarantees two edges from $v$ to $C$ that lie inside $F$, hence enclosing the desired $4$-face.
+This is already observed by Hubard and Suk, and combining this observation with a divide-and-conquer argument, they proved: if $k\geq 5$ and $F$ contains more than $6(k-4)$ vertices, then $G$ generates a $4$-face inside $F$ (Lemma~10 in \cite{HS}).
+When $k \geq 5$, their result implies what we want since $6k > 6(k-4)$.

 When $k=4$, we apply Lemma~\ref{interior} to any vertex $v$ of $G$ inside $F$, so we obtain two edges emanating from $v$ to $C$ that lie inside $F$.
 This divides $F$ into two faces $F_1$ and $F_2$.
 If $F_1$ and $F_2$ are $4$-faces, then we are done.
 Otherwise, we can assume without loss of generality that $F_1$ is a $3$-face and $F_2$ is a $5$-face.
-By our hypothesis and the Pigeonhole principle, either $F_1$ contains $1$ vertex or $F_2$ contains $6k-1 = 23$ vertices, hence we finish the proof by reduction to previous cases. \end{proof}
+By our hypothesis and the pigeonhole principle, either $F_1$ contains $1$ vertex or $F_2$ contains $6k-1 = 23$ vertices, hence we finish the proof by reduction to previous cases. \end{proof}

-We need a fact by Garc{\'i}a, Pilz, and Tejel \cite{GPT}, whose proof also relies on Lemma~\ref{interior}. \begin{lemma}[Garc{\'i}a--Pilz--Tejel] In a complete simple topological graph, every plane subgraph is contained in another plane subgraph that is spanning and biconnected. \end{lemma}
+We need a fact by Garc{\'i}a, Pilz, and Tejel~\cite{GPT} whose proof also relies on Lemma~\ref{interior}. \begin{lemma}[Garc{\'i}a--Pilz--Tejel] In a complete simple topological graph, every plane subgraph is contained in another plane subgraph that is spanning and biconnected. \end{lemma}

-Our proof is inspired by the argument of the main result in \cite{Graz} by Aichholzer et al.
+Our proof is inspired by a result of Aichholzer, Garc{\'i}a, Tejel, Vogtenhuber, and Weinberger~\cite{Graz}.

 \begin{proof}[Proof of Theorem~\ref{main}] Let $G$ be any $n$-vertex complete simple topological graph.
 A \textit{$4$-cell} refers to a (bounded) $4$-face generated by $G$ or an unbounded cell enclosed by a plane $4$-cycle of $G$.
 We consider a partial order on collections of pairwise disjoint $4$-cells of $G$.
 For two collections $\mathcal{C}_1$ and $\mathcal{C}_2$ of disjoint $4$-cells, we say $\mathcal{C}_1\preceq\mathcal{C}_2$ if $|\mathcal{C}_1| < |\mathcal{C}_2|$, or if $|\mathcal{C}_1| = |\mathcal{C}_2|$ and each $4$-cell in $\mathcal{C}_2$ is contained in some $4$-cell in $\mathcal{C}_1$.
 Let $\mathcal{C}$ be a maximal element with respect to this partial order.